gpdowney/lightweightLSAT/pages/fundamentals/pitfalls.md

 ---
-title: 7 Pitfalls, and How to Avoid Them
+title: 7 Pitfalls and How to Avoid Them
 cat: fundamentals
 permalink: pitfalls
 ---

 The LSAT is not a test of your Knowledge.

-The SAT/ACT, college exams, the Bar Exam, all of these test Knowledge.
+The LSAT is unlike the SAT/ACT, college exams, the Bar Exam, which all of these test Knowledge.

 The LSAT is more like playing an instrument or a sport.
 It is a Skills test.